 - The strength or ‘pressure’ of the stroke can be regulated from soft to strong.

-The power of the two tools lies in their ability to adjust an image in subtle ways.
+You move the tool across your screen where you want to make changes.
+The power of the two tools lies in their ability to adjust your photographs in subtle ways.
 A light touch is recommended as you build your skills and confidence.

 The dodge and burn tools in Photoshop look similar.